 In addition to the above, the recent Extraordinary General Meeting of PPC;s Shareholders of 7.12..2015 decided on the duration period for the new tariffs, on the provision of volume discounts for the competitive load and energy charges based on the total annual HV electricity consumption for individual Companies or Group of companies.PPC's HV customers are in the process of selecting tariffs that fit their individual profiles, as well as signing Supplementary Electricity Supply Contracts.
-In particular, out of the twenty four (24) HV supplies, (of a total of 80 HV supplies) representing, in terms of consumption, more than 99% of the total of High Voltage consumption, four (4) customers have already signed the Supplementary Electricity Supply Contracts, fourteen (14) of them are in the process of the final negotiation.
+In particular, out of the twenty four (24) HV supplies, (of a total of 80 HV supplies) representing, in terms of consumption, more than 99% of the total of High Voltage consumption, four (4) customers have already signed the Supplementary Electricity Supply Contracts, fourteen (14) of them are in the process before signing it, whereas four (4) of them are in the process of the final negotiation.